 Of all of the remote employee engagement ideas in this blog article, this is the one most often overlooked.
 Many managers get caught up in the day to day operations and have a hard time thinking about the long-term goals and initiatives their associates are working on.
 Managers need to make sure they have weekly or bi-weekly one on one meetings with all of their team members to keep the working relationship healthy.
 Frequent contact also allows relationships to grow on a personal level so the manager has a better idea how to improve employee happiness.
 Managing a remote employee involves effort from both the manager and the employee.

-Tools and Tips for Engaging Dispersed Teams and Remote Employees
+Tools and Tips for Remote Employee Engagement

 - Use video whenever possible.
 Video conferencing is extremely cost-effective and studies have shown that it boosts engagement with remote employees.